Gradient penalty from a maximum margin perspective: Implications of the Maximum Margin Framework on GANs

-To answer this question, we focus on a simple two-dimensional example where $x=(x_{(1)},x_{(2)})$.
+Consider a simple two-dimensional example where $x=(x_{(1)},x_{(2)})$.
 Let real data (class 1) be uniformly distributed on the line between $(1,-1)$ and $(1,1)$.
 Let fake data (class 2) be uniformly distributed on the line between $(-1,-1)$ and $(-1,1)$.
 This is represented by Figure~\ref{fig:fig1}.
 Clearly, the maximum-margin boundary is the line $x_{(1)}=0$ and any classifier should learn to ignore $x_{(2)}$.
-For a classifier of the form $f(x)=c + w_1 x_{(1)} + w_2 x_{(2)}$, the maximum-margin classifier is $f^{*}(x)=w_1 x_{(1)}$ for any choice of $w_1 > 0$.
-We can see this by looking at the expected geometric margin:

-This means that the problem is overparameterized (there are infinitely many solutions).
-We will show that this is problematic in GANs.